Aerophare263/max-plus-algebra-cpp-lib/README.md

-# Max-Plus Algebra (C++ Lib)
+# Max-Plus Algebra Library
-Right now only supports the basic max and plus operations on integers and integer matrices (represented as an array).
+Also known as a [max tropical semiring](https://en.wikipedia.org/wiki/Tropical_semiring) is useful when working with timetabling (e.g. railway timetables).
+This library supports all basic oplus and otimes operations on integer literals and integer matrices.